TheNitesWhoSay/RareCpp/README.md

-With reflection you can use and write very powerful code to automatically handle complex tasks, for instance, conversion to JSON
+With reflection you can use and write very powerful code to automatically handle complex tasks, for instance, conversion to and from JSON
 ```C++
 FuelTank fuelTank;
 std::cin >> Json::in(fuelTank);